aaron-grau/curic/react/projects/todos/README.md

   + Render buttons that call those functions `onClick`
     + The button calling `toggleTodo` should display the current state of the todo item

-**Test your code: You should now be able to create, toggle, and delete todo items on your list.**
+**Test your code** - You should now be able to create, toggle, and delete todo items on your list.

 ---